Carnegie Endowment for International Peace: The Cold War years: 1960–1990

 In 1963, the Carnegie Endowment reconstituted its International Law Program in order to address several emerging international issues: the increase in significance and impact of international organizations; the technological revolution that facilitated the production of new military weaponry; the spread of Communism; the surge in newly independent states; and the challenges of new forms of economic activity, including global corporations and intergovernmental associations.
-The program resulted in the New York-based Study Group on the United Nations and the International Organization Study Group at the European Centre in Geneva.
+The program resulted in the New York-based Study Group on the United Nations and the International Organization Study Group at the European center in Geneva.

 In 1970, Thomas L. Hughes became the sixth president of the Carnegie Endowment.
-Hughes moved the Endowment's headquarters from New York to Washington, D.C., and closed the Endowment's European Centre in Geneva.
+Hughes moved the Endowment's headquarters from New York to Washington, D.C., and closed the Endowment's European center in Geneva.

 The Carnegie Endowment acquired full ownership of Foreign Policy magazine in the spring of 1978.
 The Endowment published Foreign Policy for 30 years, moving it from a quarterly academic journal to a bi-monthly glossy covering the nexus of globalization and international policy.
 The magazine was sold to The Washington Post in 2008.

 In 1981, Carnegie Endowment Associate Fred Bergsten co-founded the Institute for International Economics—today known as the Peterson Institute for International Economics.

 Citing the growing danger of a nuclear arms race between India and Pakistan, Thomas L. Hughes formed an eighteen-member Task Force on Non-Proliferation and South Asian Security to propose methods for reducing the growing nuclear tensions on the subcontinent.

 In 1989, two former Carnegie associates, Barry Blechman and Michael Krepon, founded the Henry L. Stimson Center.

 After the Cold War: 1990–2000

 In 1991, Morton Abramowitz was named the seventh president of the Endowment.
 Abramowitz, previously a State Department official, focused the Endowment's attention on Russia in the post-Soviet era.
 In this spirit, the Carnegie Endowment opened the Carnegie Moscow Center in 1994 as a home of Russian scholar-commentators.

 Jessica Mathews joined the Carnegie Endowment as its eighth president in May 1997.
 Under her leadership, Carnegie's goal was to become the first multinational/global think tank.

 In 2000, Mathews announced the creation of the Migration Policy Institute (MPI) headed by Demetrios Papademetriou which became the first stand-alone think tank concerned with international migration.

+Additionally, from 1993 to present, the Endowment publishes books, papers, e-newsletters, and policy briefs each year.